 The Calfee article notes that “A diligent steel frame builder can align the fork blades to within a millimeter of symmetry.
 Certain well known builders align them to within 0.5 mm.“

-each measured variable.
+I routinely confirm the alignment of my forks to within 0.5mm of specification, on each measured variable.
 Apparently, I devote more attention to fork alignment than many other builders.
 That’s OK by me.
 As I see it, your fork is too important for anything but the best in craftsmanship.